Stock of the Day

 Here are some ways that investors could benefit from investing in Union Pacific Co.:

-• The company has a high return on equity of 41.12%, demonstrating effective management and the ability to generate profits from shareholders' equity.
+• The company has a high return on equity of 39.58%, suggesting effective management and profitability relative to shareholder equity.

 Union Pacific Bear Case